middlebear/jekyll-theme-editorial/README.md

       comments:     false
       published:    true
 ```
 The only key of interest right now is `body_class` under the second entry's `values` key.
-This is set to `post` and will override jekyll's default body class of `posts`, giving us `<body class="post">` instead of `<body class="posts">` in the html of our post pages.
+This is set to `post` and will override jekyll's default body class of `posts`, giving us `<body class="post">` instead of `<body class="posts">` in the <abbr>HTML</abbr> of our post pages.

-Restart the Jekyll server and navigate your browser to the "Welcome to Jekyll!" post (should have a URL along the lines of `http://localhost:4000/jekyll/update/20yy/mm/dd/welcome-to-jekyll.html`) to see it properly styled.
+Restart the Jekyll server and navigate your browser to the "Welcome to Jekyll!" post (should have a <abbr title="Uniform Resource Locator">URL</abbr> along the lines of `http://localhost:4000/jekyll/update/20yy/mm/dd/welcome-to-jekyll.html`) to see it properly styled.

 Notice also that the sidebar menu now lists the "Welcome to Jekyll!" post automatically under the "Recent Posts" menu item.

 #### Add the posts index page, and the pages collection

-To view a listing of posts once we have more than one, let's add a posts index page viewable at the relative URL `/posts/` in the browser.
+To view a listing of posts once we have more than one, let's add a posts index page viewable at the relative <abbr>URL</abbr> `/posts/` in the browser.
 We employ a permalink and Jekyll's collections feature to achieve this desired routing.
 Create the page `~/my-jekyll-site/_pages/posts.html` (creating the `_pages` folder along the way if necessary):

 ```html
 ---